5 Dog Traits You Should Never Forget If You Live with A Dog

 This is all backed up (or caused) by a sophisticated system; their infamous olfactory system.

 This enormous collection of information dominates their brains.
-Seems like they have no choice.
+Seems like they have no choice to ignore it.

-Allowing them to engage in uninterrupted sniffing, adds up to a content dog by the end of the day.
+Allowing them to engage in uninterrupted sniffing or go and see what’s behind those bushes, adds up to a content dog by the end of the day.
 In the long run, your dog becomes confident to enter new territories with more ease —do not underestimate that.

 Socialization is one of dogs’ five main needs in terms of their welfare, according to nidirect.gov.uk, which means that they are not in a good state of welfare if they can’t get on with other animals.